Fair Transit Stop Placement: A Clustering Perspective and Beyond: Expanding Cost Algorithm

 In light of the theoretical limitations of clustering algorithms (see \Cref{prop:clustering_impossibility} and \Cref{remark:clustering_arbitrary_bad_JR_approximation}), \Cref{thm:ECA_approximates_JR} establishes two clear advantages of ECA over all clustering algorithms: a superior approximation to JR, and robustness of this approximation factor to arbitrary transit cost functions.
 To do so, ECA explicitly considers pairs of stops at a time, and in this way, assigns agents to routes as it goes, rather than simply assigning endpoints to stops.
 While this approach outperforms clustering algorithms in the sense of satisfying coalitions who all desire the same pair of stops, those guarantees do not extend to coalitions who prefer to deviate to larger sets of stops.
-Indeed, as we will now show, the approach of ECA is too myopic to guarantee any bounded approximation to the core. \begin{proposition} For any $\gamma, \rho \geq 1$, there exists a TrSP instance in which ECA fails $(\gamma, \rho)$-core. \end{proposition}
+Indeed, as we will now show, the approach of ECA is too myopic to guarantee any bounded approximation to the core. \begin{restatable}{proposition}{propEcaFailsCore} For any $\gamma, \rho \geq 1$, there exists a TrSP instance in which ECA fails $(\gamma, \rho)$-core. \end{restatable}

 \begin{proof} Fix arbitrary $\gamma, \rho \geq 1$ and fix an integer $r\geq 2$.
 We define $z = \ceil{\frac{r}{r-1}\cdot \gamma + 1}$ and construct a TrSP instance $\mathcal{I}=\langle N, \mathcal{C}, \{\theta_i\}_{i\in N}, k \rangle$ where